Pierre, Duke of Penthièvre: Later life

 In 1883, a new French law concerning princes of former ruling houses obligated Prince Pierre to leave the Navy.
 Despite this, he offered his château at Arc-en-Barrois (inherited after his father's death in 1900) to the French army during World War I. The Château d'Arc-en-Barrois was used as a military hospital for wounded soldiers, particularly those injured during the Verdun and Argonne campaigns.

 In 1910 he visited England as a guest at the funeral of Edward VII.

-The prince died a bachelor in 1919 and, with no legitimate heirs, passed the Château d'Arc-en-Barrois to his nephew Prince Jean, Duke of Guise(claimant king of France as Jean III).
+The prince died a bachelor in 1919 and, with no legitimate heirs, passed the Château d'Arc-en-Barrois to his nephew Prince Jean, Duke of Guise (claimant King of the French as Jean III).
 Prince Pierre is buried in the Royal Chapel of Dreux, France.